Quantization of Planck's Constant: Quantization of Heisenberg-Poisson manifolds

 For example, let $(L,\nabla,\sigma)$ be a prequantization of a symplectic groupoid $(\Sigma,\omega)$ over $M$.
 Let $\Sigma^\sigma \subset L^*$ be the unit circle bundle --- or equivalently, the principal $\T$-bundle associated to $L$.
 Let $\pro:\Sigma^\sigma \to \Sigma$ be the bundle projection.
 The complex conjugate cocycle $\bar\sigma$ defines a multiplication that makes $L^*$ a category and $\Sigma^\sigma$ a subgroupoid.
 Let $\theta\in\Omega^1(\Sigma^\sigma)$ be the connection $1$-form; this is normalized so that for any $\gamma\in\Sigma$, \beq \oint_{\pro^{-1}(\gamma)} \theta = 2\pi \ . \eeq

 Conversely, if the fibers of $\pro :\jac\to\Sigma$ are circles and the contact form is normalized to satisfy \eqref{normal period}, then $\jac$ is isomorphic to $\Sigma^\sigma$ for some prequantization of $(\Sigma,\omega)$.
-More generally, by Theorem~\ref{Period}, the symplectic structure can always be rescaled to satisfy \eqref{normal period}.
+More generally, if $M$ is connected, then by Theorem~\ref{Period} the symplectic structure can always be rescaled to satisfy \eqref{normal period}.
 This is equivalent to just rescaling $\hbar$ in $\EE(\jac,M,T^*M)$, so we can consider the case that $\jac=\Sigma^\sigma$ without loss of generality.

 So, let $\Gamma=\EE(\Sigma^\sigma,M,T^*M)$.
 In this case, the fibers of $\EE\pro$ are circles where $\hbar\neq0$ and lines where $\hbar=0$.
 For $\hbar\neq0$, the holonomy around the fiber $(\EE\pro)^{-1}(\gamma,\hbar)$ is $e^{-2\pi i /\hbar}$, which is only trivial if $\hbar^{-1}$ is an integer.
 If there are no other Bohr-Sommerfeld conditions, then this means the Bohr-Sommerfeld subvariety is the subset $\Gamma_\BS\subset\Gamma$ of points where $\hbar=0$ or $\hbar^{-1}\in\Z$.